Telespazio Germany: Darmstadt (Hessen)

 Headquarters is near the European Space Operations Centre (ESOC) and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).

 Gilching (Bavaria)

 Office site in Gilching, near the German Space Operations Centre(GSOC) in Oberpfaffenhofen/Weßling (Bavaria).

 History

 On 18 October 1961, Carlo Enrico Martinato, Chairman of Italcable, and Marcello Rodinò di Miglione, CEO of RAI television broadcasting, signed the deed of incorporation of Telespazio, a company with ambitions to take part in satellite telecommunications experiments.
-Led by Piero Fanti, Telespazio engineers and technicians at Fucino embarked on an extraordinary adventure that helped open the doors of Space to Italy.
+Led by Piero Fanti, Telespazio engineers and technicians at Fucino embarked on an adventure that helped open the doors of Space to Italy.

 Telespazio Germany was established in 1987 to support the European Space Agency’s (ESA) European Space Operations Centre (ESOC) in Darmstadt.
 Initially focused on mission operations support, the company has expanded its portfolio to include satellite communication services, engineering consulting, software development, and ground infrastructure integration.
 Over the years, it has become a strategic partner for several European institutional and commercial space stakeholders.